 Magenta's von der Barlinge

-When she was 4 years old I received Mia from Joyce Terrell of Magenta Kennels so that I could train her and show her into the obedience ring.
+When she was 4 years old I received Mia from Joyce Terrell of Magenta Kennels so that I could train and show her in the obedience ring.
 What I originally took on as a chore became a blessing for me, and later I became co-owner.
 Every morning at breakfast she would lay her head in my lap.
 I dare say obedience was not her favorite passtime, but she loved to please me.

 Mia loved to be by my side, and she also loved being a couch potato.
 Coming to the obedience ring later in life she felt that there were other things she’d rather be doing, like chewing a bone, going for a walk, or laying in bed.
 But because of her desire to please she did work for me and we had two legs on her Companion Dog title.
 I had expected to complete her title the following spring.